Tiptup300/Tiptup300/README.md

-# No John You Are The Zombie
+; No John You Are The Demons